fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 ### Explanation of key parts of the JavaScript:

+The JavaScript code handles the main functionality of your chat interface, including API interactions, updating the UI, and managing the question history.

 - **Global Variables:** `apiKeyValue` and `questionHistory` are global variables to store the API key and question history.
 They are initialized based on the values stored in LocalStorage.

 - **Functions:**